NorthStarUAS/ImageAnalysis/README.md

   and scipy.

-- continue to develop and refine offshoot projects that support our UAS Lab projects: such as EKF validation, augmented reality, movie + flight data time correlation.
+- continue to develop and refine offshoot projects that support our UAS Lab projects: such as EKF validation, augmented reality, movie/flight-data time correlation.

 - develop extensions and improvements in support of ongoing research project.
 (Such as: invasive species surveys, mapping, and ground